fuzzy-tribble/python3_fluency/README.md

-# Python3 Fluency
+# Python3 Fluency Workbooks

-These notebooks are a continuation of the supplemental materials for fastai students however they can be used as independent helpful python3 review material
+These workbooks are written for programmers that need a quick refresh on Python3 best practices and fundamentals.

+# Getting Started

+## Run locally

+Clone the repo and run on your local jupyter server

+## Run in the cloud

+Go to Jupyter's nbviewing tool here: https://nbviewer.jupyter.org/